jblotus/explosivewebsprogramming/source/_posts/2013-01-13-common-javascript-gotchas.md

 <p>
-  JavaScript may be the only language people don&#8217;t need to learn before using it, but eventually you are going to run in to some unexplained trouble.
-Other than avoiding your own bugs, learning JavaScript makes a lot of sense these days considering it&#8217;s rebirth and widespread availability.
+  JavaScript may be the only language people don't need to learn before using it, but eventually you are going to run in to some unexplained trouble.
+Other than avoiding your own bugs, learning JavaScript makes a lot of sense these days considering it's rebirth and widespread availability.
 This blog by no means attempts to be a complete panacea, but hopefully it will help a few people understand some of the fundamentals before being forced into writing more awful JavaScript code, secretly hoping to get reassigned to a backend project buried in database queries in happy PHP land.
 </p>

  [1]: http://jquery.com/